simplesourcing/simplesagas/README.md

     This would result in an action request being processed twice, which result in undetermined behaviour.

     A more robust configuration would be for each action request type to be published to a separate topic.
-    This results in a lot more topics, and a more complex topology for the Saga app.
+    This results in a lot more topics, and a more complex topology for the sagas app.

     As it is, care must be taken not to reuse the `actionType` parameter across different action processor handlers.